shivamchaubey/data-science-bowl-2018/README.md

 Post porcessing steps:
 1. Predicted mask were cropped and resized to orginal training image.
-2. Dilation were done to recover the actual size.
+2. Dilation were done to recover the actual size of nuclei.
-3. Hole filling on predicted mask